shadowspawn/forest-arborist/notes.md

 * Say goodbye to simple bisect, not storing state by design.
 * using colours for logging errors and commands, but will clash with some terminal colours!
 * flat gitlab layout means might default to a lot of relative repos, review init behaviour if necessary.
+* no warning about excess arguments passed to command (not supported by commander and work-arounds proved fragile)

 Backlog Possibles
 * multiple manifest files, e.g. HRVMasterStable ?